clemsonciti/rcde_workshops/r_programming/04-Matrix.md

 a/b
 ~~~

-- What if vector lenghts don't match?
+- What if vector lengths don't match?

 ~~~r
 a<-1:5